oVirt/ovirt-site/source/feature/design/stabledeviceaddresses.html.md

        hash                -- holds the md5 like encryption indicating a change

-Adding address to disk_vm_map.
+Adding address and boot_order to disk_vm_map.
 This should be done in the mapping table in order to support the Shared Disk feature when a disk can be shared by multiple VMs

        address             -- The device address string
+       boot_order          -- The device boot order

-Adding address to vm_interface
+Adding address and boot_order to vm_interface

        address             -- The interface address string
+       boot_order          -- The device boot order

+Adding shared flag to disks

+       shared              -- Indicates if disk is shared between multiple VMs

 Generation CRUD SPs for the new generic_device table Modify all relevant views & SP to have the hash field.
 Modify all relevant views & SP to have the address field.